srikirangatla/srikirangatla/README.md

 - 👋 Hi, I’m @srikirangatla
 - 👀 I’m interested in ...
-Embedded C and Cpp programming
+Embedded C programming
 - 🌱 I’m currently learning ...
-Linux kernel programming and device drivers
+CAN and Arduino
 - 💞️ I’m looking to collaborate on ...
-Linux projects
+Arduino projects
 - 📫 How to reach me ... gatlasrikiran@gmail.com

 <!---